 His men surrounded him, Doc taking a quick look.

-The pulled him to his feet dodged bullets and mines,
+They pulled him to his feet, dodging bullets and mines,

 Voices echoing you’re running out of time.

 So many days, below, but reality only minutes above,